berkaltay/Dropbox_TestTask/README.md

 ## Getting Started

-User may check-in all the available source code to an IDE for testing purposes, also Maven usage is supported.
+User may check-in all the available source code to an IDE for testing purposes.

 ### Prerequisites